oreillymedia/thebe/README.md

       codemirror_mode_name: "ipython"
       # totally different mode for running a terminal instead of a notebook
       terminal_mode: false
+      # where are our cell elements (that are created from the selector option above)
+      container_selector: "body"
+      # for setting what docker image you want to run on the back end
+      image_name: "jupyter/notebook"
       # show messages from @log()
       debug: false
 ````